Terms & Conditions

 Managing the Process

 Anti-radicalisation is a category under the safeguarding policy and procedures and any concern arising under this heading should be dealt with in the same way as other safeguarding concerns.
-To record a concern, you can use the Safeguarding and Disability form.
+To record a concern, you can use the HyperionDev Skills Bootcamp Safeguarding incident report or HyperionDev Skills Bootcamp Disability Declaration.

 References